- AN INTEGRATED TEAM FOR FOOT AND ANKLE CARE

 Multidisciplinary Team to Diagnose and Treat Foot and Ankle Pain and Injury

-Loyola Medicine’s foot and ankle team is comprised of orthopaedic surgeons who specialize in foot and ankle surgery, highly trained podiatrists, pediatric specialists and physical medicine and rehabilitation specialists.
-These doctors work together as an integrated team to provide treatment for every source of foot and ankle pain and injury to get you back to your regular activities.
+Loyola Medicine’s foot and ankle team includes orthopaedic surgeons who specialize in foot and ankle surgery, highly trained podiatrists, pediatric specialists and physical medicine and rehabilitation specialists.
+These doctors work together as an integrated team to provide treatment for every source of foot and ankle pain and injury to get you back to enjoying your regular activities.

 Foot and ankle problems can disrupt your life and keep you from your daily activities.
-To that end, Loyola treats the entire range of foot and ankle conditions, including:
+Loyola treats the entire range of foot and ankle conditions, including:

 - Abnormal walking patterns

 - Arthritis and rheumatoid arthritis of the foot and ankle

 - Bursitis in the heel bone

 - Deformities, including bunions, claw toes and hammer toes

 - Fractures and stress fractures of the ankle, foot, forefoot, heel bone, pilon, talus and toe

 - Geriatric foot problems

 - Heel, arch, toe, ankle and shin pain